Sebastian Eriksson (racing driver)

 Stefan Sebastian Eriksson (born 5 January 1993) is a Swedish rallycross driver.
 He is a former participant in the Global Rallycross Championship, and currently competes in the FIA World Rallycross Championship.
 Throughout his entire professional racing career, he has raced exclusively for Olsbergs MSE.

 Eriksson participated in the Light prototype class of the 2022 Dakar Rally in a team with Dutch co-driver Wouter Rosegaar.
 They finished in second place in their class.

-He has no relation with Olsbergs MSE team owner Andréas Eriksson or drivers Kevin Eriksson and Oliver Eriksson.
+Eriksson has no relation with Olsbergs MSE team owner Andréas Eriksson or drivers Kevin Eriksson and Oliver Eriksson.